pureconfig/pureconfig/docs/src/main/tut/docs/complex-types.md

 #### Method 3: Give a `Generic` representation of your configuration

-PureConfig is based on [shapeless](https://github.com/milessabin/shapeless) `Generic`s which are used to represent data structures in a generic form.
+PureConfig is based on [shapeless](https://github.com/milessabin/shapeless) `Generic`, which is used to represent data structures in a generic form.
 The reason why in method 2 PureConfig was able to decode `IdentifiableDummy` but not `Identifiable` prior our code is that `IdentifiableDummy` has a `Generic` instance provided by shapeless while `Identifiable` doesn't.
 This method consists of adding the generic representation for the configuration.